KxSystems/kx-vscode/README.md

 #### Run q file in new q instance

 If q is installed and executabel from teh terminal, it is possible to execute and entire script on a newly launch q instance with this option.
-When executing a file on a new instance, it will launch in the terminal and allow the user to interrogate the active q process from the terminal window within Visual Studio Code
+When executing a file on a new instance, it will launch in the terminal and allow the user to interrogate the active q process from the terminal window within VS Code

 ### Insights query execution